 Alaska Notary Public Office

-There are two ways to apply for an Alaska notary commission:
+There are two ways to apply for a notary commission:

-To apply for a notary commission online, you will need a personal myAlaska account, internet access, a valid email address that accepts PDF attachments, the ability to open and print a PDF file, scan and upload documents and must also be able to pay the $40.00 application fee using a credit or debit card.
+To apply for a notary commission online, you will need a personal myAlaska account, internet access, a valid email address that accepts PDF attachments, the ability to open and print a PDF file, scan and upload your bond and oath of office documents and also pay the $40.00 application fee using a credit or debit card.

 Online application steps:

-2. When you have your notary bond, load up the notary database and click on the "Apply for Commission" button on the right side of the page.
+- When you have your notary bond or employer approval, load up the notary database and click on the “Apply for Commission” button on the right side of the page.

 - Select the type of commission you are applying for and fill out the Commission Information, Personal Information and Employer/Business Information sections completely.
-Please provide a valid email address.
-Your personal residence address is required by law but will remain confidential (unless you also use it as your publicly available mailing address and/or specifically select it for publication.)
+Your personal residence address is required by law but will remain confidential (unless you also use it as your publicly available mailing address and/or specifically select it for publication).

-4. Scan and upload your notary bond and submit the form by clicking on the "Submit Application" button at the bottom of the page.
-As soon as you submit your application you will receive an email containing a customized notary public oath of office form as a PDF attachment.
+- Scan and upload your notary bond or employer approval form and click the “Submit Application” button at the bottom of the page.
+As soon as you submit your application you will receive an email message from the database containing a customized notary public oath of office form attached as a PDF file.

-6. Click the link provided in the oath of office email message to return to the database to complete your application.
-Scan and uploade the completed notary public oath of office and pay your $40.00 application fee (the fee is waived for State of Alaska employees that are applying for limited governmental notary commissions.)
+- Click the link provided in the oath of office email message to return to the database to complete your application.
+Scan and upload your completed notary public oath of office and pay the $40.00 application fee (the fee is waived for State of Alaska employees applying for limited governmental notary commissions.)

-7. We will review your application and contact you by email if there are any problems.
-When your application has been approved and issued you will receive an email message confirming that your commission has been issued.
-This email message will also have a PDF copy of your commisison certificate attached (to help speed up the purchase of your notary seal if the vendor requires a copy of your certificate as part of that process.)
+- We will review your application and contact you by email if there are any problems.
+When your application has been approved and issued you will receive a final email message confirming that your commission has been issued.
+This email message will also have a PDF copy of your commission certificate attached (to help speed up the purchase of your notary seal if the vendor requires a copy of your certificate as part of that process.)

 - We will also mail you a hard copy notary commission certificate to the “publicly available” mailing address you provided.
-To verify that you are providing the public with a valid mailing address, your printed hard copy commission certificate can only be mailed the public mailing address you provide as your mailing address.
+To verify that you are providing the public with a valid mailing address, your printed hard copy commission certificate can only be mailed the public mailing address you provide.

-If you have any questions, problems or need help with the application process please call 465-3509 (or email) for assistance!
+If you have any questions, problems or need help with the application process please call 465-3509 or email the notary office for assistance.